Recursive Zonal Equal Area Sphere Partitioning Toolbox

 Which versions of Matlab can I use?

-This toolbox has been tested with Matlab versions 6.5 and 7.0.1 on Linux, and 6.5.1 on Windows.
+This toolbox has been tested with various Matlab versions between R2020b and R2023b on Linux, MacOS and Windows 10.

 How do I install the Recursive Zonal Equal Area Sphere Partitioning Toolbox?